lbaile21/AnuraMessagingApp/README.md

 3. Run `npm run dev` to start the local development server, then open [http://localhost:3000](http://localhost:3000) in your browser.

+### Environment variables

+The following variables are read from `.env.local`:

+- `NEXT_PUBLIC_RPC_URL` — JSON-RPC endpoint used by the client to read on-chain state.
+Any standard EVM-compatible RPC will work.
+- `NEXT_PUBLIC_CONTRACT_ADDRESS` — deployed address of the `AnuraMessagingApp`
+  ERC-1155 contract.
+- `NEXT_PUBLIC_CHAIN_ID` *(optional)* — expected chain id; if set, the UI will prompt the user to switch networks when their wallet is connected elsewhere.

 ### Scripts

 - `npm run dev` — start the Next.js dev server